-Dr. Madanat earned his medical degree at the University of Jordan.
+Originally from Amman, Jordan, Dr. Madanat earned his medical degree at the University of Jordan.
 He completed his residency training in internal medicine at the Cleveland Clinic, in Cleveland, Ohio.
-Drawn by the opportunity for harmonious integration of clinical medicine, pathophysiology of disease and novel treatment approaches, he completed his hematology and medical oncology fellowship at the Cleveland Clinic with clinical and research focus on myeloid malignancies; myelodysplastic syndromes, myelodysplastic/myeloproliferative neoplasms (MDS/MPN) and acute myeloid leukemia.
+Then, drawn by the opportunity for harmonious integration of clinical medicine, pathophysiology of disease and novel treatment approaches, he completed his hematology and medical oncology fellowship at the Cleveland Clinic with clinical and research focus on myeloid malignancies; myelodysplastic syndromes, myelodysplastic/myeloproliferative neoplasms (MDS/MPN) and acute myeloid leukemia.

 He has delivered several presentations and published numerous academic articles and book chapters that focus on the treatment of myeloid malignancies, acute leukemia, and myelodysplastic syndromes.

 Outside of medicine, Dr. Madanat's interests include swimming, cooking, and spending time with his family.